 VeloCMS for Musicians (/for-musicians) is built for performers and composers: independent musicians selling digital releases and beat licenses, bands publishing tour dates and merch, songwriters building fan email lists, and bedroom producers earning from Bandcamp-style direct sales and BYOK Stripe at 0% fee.
 VeloCMS for Music Critics is built for writers: album reviewers, music-history essayists, genre specialists, festival coverage journalists, jazz theorists, vinyl collectors, and music-business analysts who write about music rather than make it.
 The themes reflect this: musicians use the Podcast theme or Atelier Modern for artist identity; music critics use Velvet Editorial (elegant literary criticism), Editorial Noir (jazz/noir aesthetic), or Memo Garamond (academic music theory).
 The digital products are different: musicians sell recordings and beat licenses; music critics sell listening guides, theory workbooks, and genre curricula.

-Your music criticism earns from your audience,
+Your music criticism earns from your audience, not from Spotify's zero-affiliate table.

 Start free with Velvet Editorial theme.
 Add BYOK Stripe for a paid Monthly Album Briefing or Genre Deep-Dive subscription when your first 100 subscribers are ready.
 Sell your first listening guide or music-theory workbook from the same platform at 0% platform fee — and own your subscriber list regardless of what Spotify's affiliate policy or Pitchfork's editorial dominance does next year.